-COLLABORATION WITH 2 INDIGENOUS VETERINARIANS & PHD STUDENTS ON ONE HEALTH FOCUSED RESEARCH Our People: The Board Kate has a base in Melbourne and Asia where she previously managed the regional companion animal programmes for a global animal protection organisation, with a focus on dog welfare, rabies and population management.
+COLLABORATION WITH 2 INDIGENOUS

+VETERINARIANS & PHD STUDENTS ON

+ONE HEALTH FOCUSED RESEARCH

+Our People: The Board

+Kate has a base in Melbourne and Asia where she previously managed the regional companion animal programmes for a global animal protection organisation, with a focus on dog welfare, rabies and population management.
 Kate brings a broad range of animal welfare, strategy and one health project, policy, training and management experience.
 She is committed to leading AMRRIC to better and more broadly work with others to serve local communities and their animals.

-Kate Blaszak Chairperson
+Dr Kate Blaszak Chairperson

-Dr. Ann-Margret Withers Vice-Chair, Chair of Finance and Risk Committee Ann-Margret Withers is the Senior Manager Outreach Programs for RSPCA NSW, where she has worked since 2002.
+Dr Ann-Margret WithersVice-Chair, Chair of Finance and Risk Committee

+Ann-Margret Withers is the Senior Manager Outreach Programs for RSPCA NSW, where she has worked since 2002.
 As well as being a general practice vet and supporting Inspectorate work for the RSPCA, she has been significantly involved in the development and delivery of their social support and outreach programs to disadvantaged, rural and Aboriginal communities in NSW since the mid-2000s.
 These programs provide access to important basic veterinary services and education, and are aimed at supporting the human-animal bond and recognising its importance in the health, welfare and safety of people and their pets.
 She has been on the AMRRIC board since 2007.

 Rosalie grew up in Perth, and has worked as a medical doctor and researcher in Aboriginal communities in remote regions of NT and WA since 1997.
 She has also ventured to work in rural Solomon Islands, East Timor and during the Ebola outbreak in Sierra Leone.
 She has specialised training in public health and general practice.
 Rosalie believes that health arises from how people live.
 She would like to see promotion of children's well-being, quality education, employment, housing and transport.
 She sees animal and human well-being as interconnected, and believes in the fundamental importance of ecosystems and the environment.

-Dr. Rosalie Schultz Board Member
+Dr Rosalie Schultz Board Member

-Dr. Steve Rogers Board Member Dr Steve Rogers is the CEO of The Centre for Appropriate Technology Ltd (CfAT Ltd), an Aboriginal controlled not for profit company based in Alice Springs.
-An experienced company director currently holding Directorships with Ekistica Pty Ltd, CfAT Satellite Enterprises Pty Ltd, CfATMP Pty Ltd and Territory NRM.
-He has led the transition of CfAT Ltd from a government grant, block funded NGO to a sustainable commercial company, with a remit to deliver technology innovation required to stimulate economic development across remote Indigenous Australia.
+Dr Steve Rogers Board Member

+Dr Steve Rogers is the Pro Vice Chancellor of Research and Innovation at Charles Darwin.
+An experienced company director, Steve also currently holds a Directorship with Territory NRM.
+Prior to his role with CDU, as CEO of CfAT Ltd, an Aboriginal controlled not for profit company based in Alice Springs, Steve led the company's transition from a government grant, block funded NGO to a sustainable commercial company, with a remit to deliver technology innovation required to stimulate economic development across remote Indigenous Australia.